Mosley Street – Let there be light

 Named from the famous playwright.
 It runs along the south side of Newcastle’s Theatre Royal off Grey Street.

-Named from a broad opening to the river on the Quayside, named from a small stream, river or inlet called ‘the Swirle’.
+Named from a broad opening to the river on the Quayside that is named from a small stream, river or inlet called ‘the Swirle’.
 It marked the eastern jurisdiction of the liberties of Newcastle from 1299.

 Stowell Street – Eldon’s Brother